 Strong forces come into play during roughing (power milling).
-Depending on the tool spindle speed, the resonances in the machine tool and the chip volume (metalremoval rate during milling), the tool can sometimes begin to "chatter."
+Depending on the tool spindle speed, the resonances in the machine tool, and the chip volume (metal-removal rate during milling), the tool can sometimes begin to "chatter."
 This chattering places heavy strain on the machine, and causes ugly marks on the workpiece surface.
 The tool, too, is subject to heavy and irregular wear from chattering.
 In extreme cases it can result in tool breakage.

-To reduce the inclination to chatter, HEIDEN-HAIN now offers an effective control function with its Active Chatter Control option (ACC).
-The use of this control function is particularly advantageous during heavy cutting:
+To reduce the inclination to chatter, HEIDENHAIN now offers an effective control function with its Active Chatter Control option (ACC).
+The use of this control function is particularly advantageous during heavy machining:

-- Better cutting performance - Higher metal removal rate (up to 25 % and more) - Lower forces on the tool, thereby increasing service life - Smaller load on the machine dynamic
+- Better cutting performance

+- Higher removal rates (up to 25 % and more)

+- Lower forces on the tool, thereby increasing service life

+- Smaller load on the machine